California dad drowns in Oregon river while trying to save his daughter: reports

 A dad drowned in an Oregon river Thursday after he rushed into the water to help his daughter who appeared to be in distress, reports said.

-Baltazar Tellovelasco, 29, of Oxnard, Calif., was with his family on Thursday, visiting the Little North Fork of the Santiam River, a popular recreational area in Marion County, Ore.
-Witnesses said he went into the water to save his 12-year-old daughter who appeared to be drowning.
+Baltazar Tellovelasco, 29, of Oxnard, Calif., was visiting the Little North Fork of the Santiam River, a popular recreational area located in Marion County, Ore., with his family Thursday.
+Witnesses said he went into the water to save his 12-year-old daughter when it looked like she was drowning.
 The girl made it out alive, but her father drowned.

 NORTH CAROLINA DAD SWEPT INTO OCEAN, DIES TRYING TO SAVE KIDS, OFFICIALS SAY